-Choose the storage format of a table
+Choose a table storage format

 ALTER SYSTEM SET default_table_store_format = "column";